 Brushing your teeth will go a long way toward good oral hygiene and disease prevention.
 Specifically, we brush to prevent cavities, gum disease, and bad breath.
-The ADA recommends that you brush twice daily to maintain good oral health.
+The ADA recommends that you brush twice a day with fluoride toothpaste to maintain good oral health.
 Most of us learn how to brush our teeth as young children.

 Unfortunately, we don’t always learn the most effective way to brush our teeth as children.
 Despite possibly learning the correct procedure later in life, we continue the bad habits we learned in our youth.
 It’s time to break that trend by following these tips.

 Are you confused as to the most effective way to brush your teeth?
 It’s no wonder.
 Research shows that there is a lot of mixed information out there.
 The American Dental Association recommends brushing two minutes at a time, twice a day with a soft bristled toothbrush.
 They also say not to scrub too hard with abrasive toothpastes or you may damage your tooth enamel.
 But other dental associations don’t agree.
 In today’s blog we discuss the brushing dilemma.

 A recent research study performed at the University College of London analyzed numerous dental sources including dental associations from ten different countries, dental textbooks, and toothbrush and toothpaste companies for advice on the most effective way to brush your teeth.
 What the researchers found was a slew of mixed information.
 There was no consensus among any of the sources.
 Even the best methods for brushing were inconsistent between the dental associations and the dental textbooks.
 If dentists are getting conflicting information, how is the public going to know what to do?

 Here are a few tips to guide you through the art of brushing:

 - Use a soft bristled brush.
 Harder bristles can damage gums.

 - Dab on a small amount of fluoride toothpaste on your toothbrush.
 Hold the bristles Tilt the brush at a 45-degree angle so the the bristles are aiming at the gumline.
 Most of the destructive bacteria grows just above and below the gum line.